 As you know, reverse searches on TinEye are free for non-commercial use, and that means it is free for people like you and me who need to perform the occasional reverse image searches.
 But what if your use is a commercial use, say you work for a corporation, or are in need of high volume reverse searches and would still like to perform reverse image searches in a snap and without any integration?
 Well, we haven’t forgotten about you.
-We have a commercial TinEye plugin that is user friendly and can be used for high volume searching.
-Every TinEye API account gives you the option to perform searches via a our special TinEye plugin, for commercial use.
+We have a commercial TinEye browser extension that is user friendly and can be used for high volume searching.
+Every TinEye API account gives you the option to perform searches via our special TinEye browser extension for commercial use.
 No programming experience?
 No problem!
-This plugin works the same way the free TinEye plugin works.
+This extension works the same way the free TinEye extension works.
 The difference is: you’re able to perform more searches!

 Licensing our TinEye API for large volume reverse image searching is incredibly efficient, but that requires the ability to integrate an API.
 Today, our TinEye API is used by clients in a number of innovative ways including copyright compliance, profile image verification, image moderation, brand monitoring and more.
 The TinEye API can be easily integrated with any of our clients’ environments but the reverse searching can be done in two ways: